bryanwb/bryanwb.github.io/src/pages/podcast/2018-08-24-episode-1/index.md

 ---
+path: "/podcast/banking-is-insane"
+date: "2018-08-24T09:01:17Z"
-title: Episode 1 - Banking is Fucking insane
+title: "Episode 1 - Banking is Fucking insane"
+tags: podcast
+excerpt: "How the banking system works is truly not intuitive"
 ---

-Bryan and Miko talk about banking and other stuff
+Bryan and Miko talk about banking makes no sense and how Bitcoin comes into the picture.

 ## Show plan